SirGarhi/garhis-grotto-foundry/docs/character_paths/Haradin.md

-﻿Haradin is a Centaur Twilight Cleric thats hit people with a big stick.
+﻿Haradin is a Centaur Twilight Cleric thats hits people with a big stick.

 His Path focuses on enhancing his chosen stick and training as a 'War Priest' granting specialized techniques to unleash in combat.